Selected departures from April to October 2020

 A free seating policy is operated, as there is no such thing as a bad or restricted view in this small venue.
 What could be better than following in the steps of Catherine the Great for an evening of sophisticated entertainment?
 Please contact us to pre-book this experience.

-Please contact us to add this experience to your booking.
+Please contact us to add either of these experiences to your booking.

 All UK citizens must obtain a tourist visa to visit Russia.